g4br-i/KathaRange/README.md

 # KathaRange Cyber Lab
 KathaRange is a cybersecurity training platform built on the [Kathará framework](https://github.com/KatharaFramework).
 It creates a dynamic, containerized network of machines featuring leading open-source technologies like Snort3 IDS, Wazuh SIEM, MITRE's Caldera, and a Kali machine equipped with Atomic Red Team tools.

+### Requirements:
+- Linux host machine

+The kathara' installer is currently available only for linux, as it is a custom version that will become part of kathara' as soon as the main code is updated.

 ### Getting Started
 Launch the script in the root of the project.[^1]